Complex Ptsd Coaching or Therapy?

 What is it like to work with Linda?

 The core is the same for each client, Linda is a highly compassionate individual who can relate to and understand all that you've been through so far.
 Linda lost all her cognitive function, so no memory, no ability to walk or talk or take care of herself and needed a full time carer.
-She has experienced crippling anxiety attacks similar to epileptic seizures, depression that knocks you out without a choice, lived on hypoarousal, freeze mode, for decades, and misdiagnosis and medical mismanagement from doctors.
+She has experienced crippling anxiety attacks similar to epileptic seizures, depression that knocks you out without a choice, lived on hypoarousal, fawn mode, for decades, and was misdiagnosied and medical mismanaged by doctors.

 Read Client Reviews for Linda HERE

-Your only question is are you ready to get out of the darkness of Complex Trauma and come and experience living life well?
+Your only question is are you ready to be free of the symptoms of Complex Trauma and begin living your Authentic Life?